Prag8855/aab/content/guides/german-health-insurance.md

 ### Choose private health insurance if...

 - **You have stable income**
-    Private health insurance makes sense if you have a high income for the rest of your career.
+    Private health insurance makes sense if you know you will always have a high income.
 - **You want faster doctor appointments**
     It's much easier to find a doctor, a psychotherapist, a paediatrician or a gynaecologist.
 - **You want the best coverage**